• Skip to primary navigation

 Cornstarch, on the other hand, is a fine powder made from the starchy endosperm of corn kernels.
 It is a versatile thickener that can be used in a wide variety of recipes, including soups, gravies, sauces, and baked goods.
 Cornstarch thickens at a higher temperature than Clear Jel and can break down if exposed to acidic ingredients or prolonged cooking times.

-And if you have ever used cornstarch or flour as thickeners, you know that it thickens as it chills.
+If you have ever used cornstarch or flour as thickeners, you know that it thickens as it chills.
 However, clear jel does not change its consistency very much whether it's hot or cold.
 So when you use clear jel to thicken fruit filling, you can tell how thick your filling will be when cutting into your pie.
 Whether it's warm or cold, it stays pretty much the same.

 And last but not least, cornstarch or flour will yield a cloudy filling.
 While using clear jel gives you a lovely clear filling so the berries can shine through.